Levy and security

 Use of levy revenue

-The levy is used to support the Mining Remediation Fund.
+The levy is used to support the Mining Remediation Fund (fund).

-- for minimising or rectifying environmental harm caused by legacy mining
+- minimise or rectify environmental harm caused by legacy mines

-- to address risks from legacy mining to minimise the liability to the NT.
+- address risks from legacy mining to minimise the liability to the NT.

 Share this page:URL copied!